xianglli/CSE-3901/lab-4/README.md

 Then clone this project into your local file system, run ```bundle install```, ```yarn```,```rails db:create```, ```rails db:migrate```, ```rails db:seed```.

+### How to initialize
+After creating the service, open ```localhost:3000``` via broswer, it may takes several seconds to make rails server run in the container.
+A admin user is initialized and it should be deleted once a new admin is created.
+The login credential of the temp admin is email ```deleteme.1@osu.edu``` and password ```deleteme```.
+The only purpose this user created is grant admin to the first actual admin.

 ---

 This README would normally document whatever steps are necessary to get the